Do I need an eTA Canada?

 Travellers that live or have lived in Canada

-Firstly, there is the group that hold the Canadian nationality; everyone that owns a Canadian passport does not need an eTA.
-Travellers that have ever lived in Canada and have never officially cancelled their status also don’t an eTA; they can apply for a Canadian passport, Permanent Resident Card or Permanent Resident Travel Document.
+Firstly, people that hold the Canadian nationality; everyone that owns a Canadian passport does not need an eTA.
+Travellers that have ever lived in Canada and have never officially cancelled their citizen status also do not need an eTA; they can apply for a Canadian passport, Permanent Resident Card or Permanent Resident Travel Document.

-Diplomats working in Canada also don’t need an eTA, they only need to present their diplomatic passport.
+Diplomats working in Canada also do not need an eTA, they only need to present their diplomatic passport.

-Cabin personnel on flights to or from Canada don’t need an eTA.
+Cabin staff on flights to or from Canada do not need an eTA.

 Apply for eTA